 Behavioral iOS design patterns identify and implement common communication patterns between objects and entities, allowing them to communicate more effectively.

 Creational iOS design patterns allow programmers to create new object groups safely, increasing code flexibility.

 Structural iOS design patterns streamline relationships between objects and entities, finding the most efficient method to correlate them.

 When developing an app with Swift, choosing the best iOS design patterns is critical.
-These 5 design patterns give programmers the flexibility to write better code and create apps with the highest security and performance.
+These seven Swift design patterns give programmers the flexibility to write better code and create apps with the highest security and performance.